obliquid/burro/README.md

 - first make sure you have *vqmod* installed!
 - then, simply copy (upload) *vqmod*, *catalog*, *image* and *admin* folders into your opencart installation, as usual. don't worry: no files will be overwritten.
-- don't forget to go to *System > Users > User Groups*, edit *Top Administrators* group, and add *Access* and *Modify* permissions to the new *burro/\** checkboxes
+- don't forget to go to *System > Users > User Groups*, edit *Top Administrators* group, and add *Access* and *Modify* permissions to the new *burro/\** and *module/domainCheck* checkboxes
 - now *burro* is installed, with its own menu: go to *Hostings > Configuration* and configure it.
-- for each product, in the editing form, you'll have a new tab *Hostings*: here you can set your product to be an hosting product, by adding to it multiple hosting services.
+- for each product, in the editing form, you'll have a new tab *Hostings*: here you can set your product to be an hosting product, by adding to it one or more hosting services.
-- bonus: *burro* comes bundled with a custom minimalistic theme, named *obliquid theme*. using this theme is not necessary to correctly run *burro*, but if you like it, you can use it.
+	- note: right now it's not allowed to add to a product more than one service of each type.
 - note: if you use a custom theme (that is not the default theme or the bundled obliquid theme), then read troubleshootings below.

+---

+### features

+- *burro* comes bundled with a custom minimalistic theme, named *obliquid theme*. using this theme is not necessary to correctly run *burro*, but if you like it, you can use it.
+- *burro* comes bundled with a Domain Check module, you can put it on your pages to let users do a realtime whois control for domain availability

 ---